inkandswitch/tiny-essay-editor/README.md

 yarn dev
 ```

-### Dual deployment

-This app is designed for normal webapp deployment as well as experimental deployment to an internal I&S platform.
-The code is almost entirely shared but there are two entry points:

-- `src/main.tsx` is the normal app entry point
-- `src/index.ts` is an experimental entry point which just exports some functions to a host environment

 ### Adding a new datatype

-This app is actually a general framework for editing automerge docs in viewers, which currently has specific support for markdown documents and tldraw whiteboards.
+This app is actually a general framework for editing automerge documents with tools

 Basic instructions to add a new datatype:

-- copy an existing `src/{datatype}` directory as a template. `tee` is a reasonable example
+- You can copy an existing datatype as a template. `markdown` is a reasonable example
+- Create a new datatype
+  - Create a new folder in `src/datatypes/` for your datatype
-- Fill in `src/<your_datatype>/datatype.ts` with a TS type, an init function, and other functions
+  - Fill in `src/datatypes/<your_datatype>/datatype.ts` with a TS type, an init function, and other functions
-- Add your new datatype to the `datatypes` map in `src/datatypes.ts`
+  - Add your new datatype to the `DATA_TYPES` map in `src/os/datatypes.ts`
+- Create a tool that can view / edit your new data type
+  - Create a new folder in `src/tools/`
+  - Add your new tool to the `TOOLS` list in `src/os/tools.ts`
+    p